The relativistic dynamics of oppositely charged two fermions interacting with external uniform magnetic field: Radial equations

 as,

 in which,

-and the letter $s$ stands for the total spin quantum number of system formed by two fermions.
-For the singlet quantum state $(s=0)$ of a static system $(K=0)$ formed by equal massive ($m_{1}=m_{2}=m$) oppositely charged two fermions, one can obtain the following de-coupled equation system by defining a dimensionless independent variable that reads $z=\frac{B}{2}r^{2}$,
+and the letter $s$ stands for the total spin of system formed by two fermions.
+There are two main difficulties in a complete analytical solution of this system of coupled equations.
+The first difficulty is the mass difference between the particles even for the static case ($K=0$).
+The second difficulty is the total angular momentum of such a system as we mentioned before \cite{giachetti2019}.
+For such a spinless $(s=0)$ system formed by equal massive ($m_{1}=m_{2}=m$) oppositely charged two fermions, one can obtain the following system of coupled equations by defining a dimensionless independent variable that reads $z=\frac{B}{2}r^{2}$,

+in the rest frame $(K=0)$.
 Of course, the $K=0$ case is relatively simple case, but any pairing effect becomes important in this case.